 To actually force them to be integers, we need to invoke a function that manually coerces them, called

-but if you then try to coerce that number into an integer, R will discard it because it simply cannot make integers that big.
-Instead of a number, you get “NA”, which is a special type in R indicating “Not Available”, also known as a missing value.
+But if you then try to coerce that number into an integer, R will discard it because it simply can’t make integers that big.
+Instead of a number, you get “NA”, which is a special type in R indicating “Not Available”, also known as a missing value:

-Explaining complex numbers is a bit outside the scope of this tutorial, particularly if you weren’t exposed to them in school, but if you’re curious, you can find out more here.
+Explaining complex numbers is a bit outside the scope of this tutorial, particularly if you weren’t exposed to them in school, but if you’re curious, you can find out more about complex numbers on Wikipedia.
 They take the form of

 a + bi where